jschristie/docs/sources/how-to/saml_proxy_end_to_end.md

 Create Trust relationships for all service provides which are included in SAML Proxy SSO workflow.
 In our test setup we created Trust relationship for remote SP which has entityID 'https://sp.gluu.org/shibboleth'.
 How to create Trust Relationship is available [here](https://gluu.org/docs/integrate/outbound-saml/)

 ## Preparation in Remote Authentication Server (IDP)

 Server: https://nest.gluu.org

 Create a SAML Trust Relationship with Gluu Server's Asimba bit.
 Requirements:

-  - Gluu Server's Asimba metadata can be achieved from 'https://test.gluu.org/asimba/profiles/saml2'
+- Download the Asimba metadata and use 'File' method to create Trust relationship
-    - Download the metadata and use 'File' method to create Trust relationship
+    - Asimba metadata is available @ `https://test.gluu.org/asimba/profiles/saml2`
 - Relying Party Configuration: 'SAML2SSO' Profile
     - example:
         - includeAttributeStatement: Yes
         - assertionLifeTime: 300000